GE industrial profit boost underscores strategy, shares up

 Rival U.S. diversified manufacturer Honeywell International Inc (HON.N) also posted slightly better-than-expected profit on Thursday, helped by sales of its automobile turbochargers in the United States and China.

-Honeywell shares were little changed on Thursday.
+Honeywell shares were down nearly 1 percent on Thursday.
 But its shares this year have still outperformed those of GE, which through Wednesday had declined about 7 percent in 2014, worse than industrial rivals and the broader U.S. markets.

-GE's first-quarter net earnings fell to $3 billion, or 30 cents per share, from $3.53 billion, or 34 cents per share, a year ago, when the company's results were boosted by its sale of NBCUniversal.
+GE's first-quarter net earnings fell to $3 billion (1 billion pounds), or 30 cents per share, from $3.53 billion, or 34 cents per share, a year ago, when the company's results were boosted by its sale of NBCUniversal.

 Excluding one-time items, operating earnings of 33 cents topped analysts' average estimate by a penny, according to Thomson Reuters I/B/E/S.